Overview

 Symptoms and Diagnosis

 Early signs are small raised bumps on the leaf where the egg has been inserted in the leaf by the female.
 The females also make small pinpoint holes in the leaves, called feeding punctures, through which they and adult males feed on the tender juice inside the leaf.
 This damage may be confused with damage caused by leaf spines, which can also cause punctures in leaves.
 When the young maggots hatch from the eggs, their feeding results in light green serpentine tunnels that become progressively wider as the maggot grows.
 In later stages, the maggot may have mined an area that looks like a spot or blotch.
 When scraped with a knife or pin, the upper leaf tissue will peel off revealing a mined area below.
 The maggot or frass (insect droppings) may be evident.
-In later stages, the leaves yellow and drop.
-Examining the leaves for tunnels will confirm the presence of leaf miner.
+In later stages, the leaves are yellow and drop.
+Examining the leaves for tunnels will confirm the presence of leaf miners.

 Life Cycle

 Only one generation occurs each year.
-The larvae overwinter in the leaves on the tree or leaves which have fallen.
+The larvae overwinter in the leaves on the tree or leaves that have fallen.
 Adults emerge in mid-May to late June and begin laying eggs in about 10 days.
 The females make a slit in the leaf and deposit an egg inside the leaf.
 The larva hatches and the young begin feeding on the leaf tissue.

 Integrated Pest Management Strategies